 What Is Cultured Meat and Is It Safe?

-In recent years, research into cells and cell growth have allowed scientists to create a method where muscle tissue can grow in a lab from a tiny sample.
-Initially, this method was (and still is) being developed for human organ production, but it opened the way for ethical meat production, where no animal needs to be harmed to supply meat.
+In recent years, research into cells and cell growth have allowed scientists to create a method to grow muscle tissue in a lab from a tiny sample.
+This method was (and still is) being developed for human organ production, but it also opened the way for ethical meat production, where no animal needs to be harmed to supply meat.
 Cultured meat is also a greener choice than regular meat.

 How Is Cultured Meat Made?

 The first step in the creation of cultured meat is the extraction of cells from an animal.
 These cells need to be fast-growing cells, such as stem cells or myoblast cells.
 How this is done can vary, but stem cells, for example, can be obtained from bird feathers that the bird has shed.